Nobuhiko Takada: Fight with Trevor Berbick

+Pro-Wrestling World Heavyweight Champion

 Takada also had feuds with Gary Albright and Super Vader.
 In 1992, Takada was awarded an old NWA World Heavyweight title belt by Lou Thesz after defeating Albright, and was proclaimed the "Pro-Wrestling World Heavyweight Champion".
 He defended the title until Thesz withdrew the belt in 1995, losing the title once to Super Vader.
 On December 5, 1993, he defeated Super Vader before 46,168 fans at Tokyo's Meiji-Jingu Stadium.

 As champion, Takada fought against Kōji Kitao, who came back after a long hiatus, at the October 23, 1992, UWFI event.
 However, it was known that Kitao was no stranger to controversy and so discussions over the outcome of the match were difficult, which led to a draw.
 During the match, Takada shot on Kitao, throwing a roundhouse kick which legitimately knocked him out.
 Like the Berbick situation, it improved Takada's reputation with the audience, but also changed Kitao's professionalism to a better avail, as the two shook hands afterwards.

 In 1995, Takada returned to NJPW as the key figure in the landmark New Japan vs. UWFI program.
 On October 9, 1995, Takada's match against Mutoh drew 67,000 fans to the Tokyo Dome, drawing the largest crowd and gate in Japanese wrestling history at the time.
-Three months later at Wrestling World, Takada defeated Mutoh in a rematch to capture the IWGP Heavyweight Championship, becoming the only wrestler to hold all three major New Japan titles at the time, and also, the only one before Kota Ibushi to hold both IWGP Heavyweight and Junior Heavyweight titles in his career.
+Three months later at Wrestling World, Takada defeated Mutoh in a rematch to capture the IWGP Heavyweight Championship, becoming the only wrestler to have held all three major New Japan titles at the time, and the only one for over 20 years to hold both IWGP Heavyweight and Junior Heavyweight titles in his career (succeeded by Kenny Omega in 2018).
 Takada dropped the title to Shinya Hashimoto at Battle Formation on April 29, 1996, drawing a crowd of 65,000 and a gate of $5.7 million.

 On August 17, 1996, Takada defeated Yoji Anjo at Tokyo's Meiji-Jingu Stadium.
 UWFI would fold in December 1996.